fscorrupt/awesome-stars/README.md

 ## HTML

 - [tg12/gpt_jailbreak_status](https://github.com/tg12/gpt_jailbreak_status) - This is a repository that aims to provide updates on the status of jailbreaking the OpenAI GPT language model.
-- [iptv-org/epg](https://github.com/iptv-org/epg) - EPG (Electronic Program Guide) for thousands of TV channels collected from different sources
+- [iptv-org/epg](https://github.com/iptv-org/epg) - Utilities for downloading the EPG (Electronic Program Guide) for thousands of TV channels from hundreds of sources.
 - [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
 - [foundation/foundation-sites](https://github.com/foundation/foundation-sites) - The most advanced responsive front-end framework in the world.
 Quickly create prototypes and production code for sites that work on any kind of device.
 - [Frooodle/Stirling-PDF](https://github.com/Frooodle/Stirling-PDF) - locally hosted web application that allows you to perform various operations on PDF files